carlosvin/parcel-plugin-markdown-it/README.md

 ```

 # Index all Markdown files in a directory
-**This feature is still not working properly until a bug in parcel plugin is fixed.**
+**This feature is still not working properly until https://github.com/parcel-bundler/parcel/issues/112 in ParcelJs is fixed.**

 I will explain how this is currently implemented, but this feature most likely will evolve.